gfe--gluten free easily

 Just smelling your mug pancake while it’s cooking will make you happy.
 But eating it will bring you pure joy!
 (If you’re a pancake lover, of course.)

-You could probably even share your mug pancake with a loved one—using the method where each of you has spoon in hand—but, honestly, you probably won’t want to!
+You could probably even share your mug pancake with a loved one—using the method where each of you has a spoon in hand—but, honestly, you probably won’t want to!

 Some of you will ask about egg substitutes.
-I have only tried this recipe using applesauce as an egg replacer and while the results made for a delicious oatmeal type treat, it was not a pancake.
+I have only tried this recipe using applesauce as an egg replacer and while the results made for a delicious oatmeal-type treat, it was not a pancake.

 I believe a flax gel egg, chia gel egg, or commercial egg replacer would be your best bet if you need an egg-free version.